gian-g3dai/Public-Release/VS-Gian-llm-integration/README.md

 This extension allows you to utilize Unakin’s functionality directly within Visual Studio.

-To use this tool, you must create an account via the dashboard at: https://dashboard.unakin.ai
+# Tool

 Please note that this package is optimized for C#, and some functionalities may not work for other languages.

-"Unakin Chat" tool window 🛠
+# "Unakin Chat" tool window 🛠
 To access the main tool window, right-click in your IDE and select "Unakin Chat":

 ![image](https://github.com/unakin/public-images/blob/main/main.png)